 He begged for money, came up with the typical stories to tell, etc. My favorite answer (“No”) was ignored and became effectless because he insisted and finally found a way to receive some help from us.

 The boy agreed and accompanied us to the supermarket.
-He sat there at the other side of the pavement, because he couldn’t get in with all of his shoe-cleaning tools and waited for us outside.
-My girlfriend and me entered the supermarket and this time I was the one begging her.
-Please don’t spend too much money for a stranger who might not be worth it.
+He sat there at the other side of the pavement because he couldn’t get in with all of his shoe-cleaning tools and waited for us outside.
+My girlfriend and I entered the supermarket and this time I was the one begging her.
+Please don’t spend too much money on a stranger who might not be worth it.